yavulan/learning/String.md

   ```

 ## Immutability
-Strings are immutable, so they do not have mutator methods and cannot be changed.
+Strings are immutable (as well as other primitive types), so they do not have mutator methods and cannot be changed.
 ```javascript
 let str = 'ab';